ojhaujjwal/currency-converter-php/README.md

 * Curl Extension

 ## Installation
-This library depends on composer(for installation and autoloading and whatever).
-For installation of composer please visit composer.org
+This library depends on composer for installation .
+For installation of composer, please visit [getcomposer.org](getcomposer.org).

-1. Add `ujjwal/currency-converter` to your composer.json and run `php composer.phar self-update`
+1. Add `"ujjwal/currency-converter":"1.1.*"` to your composer.json and run `php composer.phar update`

 ## Usage